 Are you looking for incredible scenery?
 Pick a trail with great look-out points and resting spots.
 Do you want to learn about plants and wildlife?
-Go on a nature walk!
+Go on a nature walk.
 Many parks offer guided nature hikes where you can learn from experts about local wildlife.

-Here are some trails that we recommend:
+Here are some hiking trails that we recommend:

-• Middlebrun Bay in Sleeping Giant Provincial Park (1-2 hrs)
+- Middlebrun Bay in Sleeping Giant Provincial Park (1-2 hrs)

-• Orchard Trail in Rouge National Urban Park (30-60 mins)
+- Orchard Trail in Rouge National Urban Park (30-60 mins)

-• Dossyonshing Trail in Georgian Bay Islands National Park (2 hrs)
+- Dossyonshing Trail in Georgian Bay Islands National Park (2 hrs)

-• Cyprus Lake Trail in Bruce Peninsula National Park (1-2 hrs)
+- Cyprus Lake Trail in Bruce Peninsula National Park (1-2 hrs)

-• Elora Gorge Trail in Elora (2 hrs)
+- Elora Gorge Trail in Elora (2 hrs)

 - Cup and Saucer Trail on Manitoulin Island (~4 hrs)

 - Mizzy Lake Trail in Algonquin Provincial Park (~6 hrs)